nrhoffman/insightlense/README.md

 It can provide:

-1) Summarization of page content - Just click the summarize button in the sidebar
+1) Summarization of page content - Just click the summarize button in the popup.

-2) Chat Bot - Ask any questions you may have, specifically about the page content - or anything else!
+2) Chat Bot - In the popup, ask it any questions you may have, specifically about the page content - or anything else!

 The below features can be found in the right click options under the InsightLense menu.

-3) Define - You can right click on highlighted text and define words or phrases.
+3) Define - Right click on highlighted text, and click Define to receive an explanation on the selected word or phrase.

-4) Fact Check - After summarizing, you can right click on highlighted text and fact check.
+4) Fact Check - Right click on highlighted text, and Fact-Check to receive a fact check for the selected statement.

-5) Analyze - After summarizing, you can right click on highlighted text and analyze the content for various attributes, logical falacies, ulterior motives, and an overall analysis of the text.
+5) Analyze - Right click on highlighted text, and analyze the content for various attributes, logical falacies, ulterior motives, and an overall analysis of the text.
 Be aware of propagandists, shady marketers, and other possible malicious content.

-6) Rewrite - After summarizing, you can right click on highlighted text and have it rewritten removing bias, logical fallacy, and propaganda.
+6) Rewrite - Right click on highlighted text, and have it rewritten removing bias, logical fallacy, and propaganda.
 Additionally, there's an option to have the rewritten content be at a children's or college reading level.

 Limitations: